What is this?

 During summer 2018, Paul decided to hand over the project to the community.
 A group of contributors came together and converted the API to serve static JSON files to improve performance and cut down on hosting costs.
 This website was also re-built at the same time.
 This process was completed in October 2018.

 We have a GitHub organisation of contributors that you are welcome to join!

 Where did you get all of this data?

 We gathered the information on this site from various resources:

-- Bulbapedia has a tonne of extra information that proved useful when designing models and documenting resources.
+- Bulbapedia has a ton of extra information that proved useful when designing models and documenting resources.

 We'd also like to thank:

 - Laven Pillay, who scraped together most of the sprites used on the site.